dhaven/davidhaven-blog/content/projects/protonpass/index.md

 This is an extra secure protocol in which the credentials are never send to the server.

 ### Building a desktop app extension
-Finally building an plugin for a windows app written in C# is also something brand new to me.
+Finally building an plugin for a Windows app written in C# is also something brand new to me.
 I had to familiarize myself with the
-VisualStudio IDE, the C# programming language, the various libraries that I would need to use to build out my functionalities.
+VisualStudio IDE, the C# programming language and the various libraries that I would need to use to build out my functionalities.